Malaysians in Singapore: Demographics

 During the 1990s, as Singapore moved to diversify its economy from a manufacturing-based one into a knowledge-based economy, the government relied more on foreign labour to offset Singapore's small local workforce.
 This resulted in the population of the Malaysian community to increase from a total of 195,072 in 1990, to 431,854 in 1995, a 121% increase within a five year period.
 By the late 1990s, there were 80,000 employment pass holders and another 450,000 on work permits, with majority being Malaysians, which constitutes 20% of the Singaporean workforce.

 There was a gradual increase of Malaysians migrating to Singapore from 2000 to 2005, increasing from 710,434 individuals to 818,337.
 In 2010, the total population of Malaysians in Singapore increased to 971,827 and according to the World Bank, Singapore residents, both permanent residents and Singaporean citizens, of Malaysian origin was at a population of 385,979, accounting for 46% of the Malaysian diaspora.
 It was also estimated that 81% of Malaysian emigrants to all countries from that year were Malaysian Chinese, and 57% of those ethnic Chinese emigrated to Singapore.
 By 2015, the population of Malaysians was at 1,123,654, accounting for 20.3% of Singapore's 5,535,000 population for that year.

-As of 2019, there are 952,261 Malaysians or Singaporeans of partial or full Malaysian origin residing in Singapore.
+As of 2020, there are 1,132,924 Malaysians or Singaporeans of partial or full Malaysian origin residing in Singapore.
 In addition to the permanent population in the country, about 350,000 Malaysians cross the Johor-Singapore Causeway daily to commute to work or school.
 The community includes white-collar workers, blue-collar workers and students studying in the city-state.
-Factors contributing to the huge community of Malaysians in Singapore includes a stronger Singaporean currency, Bumiputera-race based policies, cross border marriages and admittance of students into Singaporean educational institutions through the ASEAN scholarship programme provided by the Singaporean government.
+Factors contributing to the huge community of Malaysians in Singapore includes a stronger Singaporean currency, Bumiputera race-based policies, cross border marriages and admittance of students into Singaporean educational institutions through the ASEAN scholarship programme provided by the Singaporean government.

 Notable people

-Singaporeans of Malaysian origin are well represented in all levels of Singaporean society.
+Singaporean residents of Malaysian origin are well represented in all levels of Singaporean society.
 Many notable Singaporeans have either partial or full Malaysian origin, as Malaysia and Singapore were both under British colonial rule from the 1820s to 1950s.
 Below is a list of notable Singaporeans of Malaysian origin and Malaysians living in Singapore.